2.1 About the Calendar

 The University of Toronto respects your privacy.
 Personal information that you provide to the University is collected pursuant to section 2(14) of the University of Toronto Act (1971).
 It is collected for the purpose of administering admission, registration, academic programs, university-related student activities, activities of student societies, safety, financial assistance and awards, graduation and university advancement, and for the purpose of statistical reporting to government agencies.

 In addition, the Ontario Ministry of Colleges and Universities has asked that we notify you of the following: the University of Toronto is required to disclose personal information such as Ontario Education Numbers, student characteristics and educational outcomes to the Minister under s.
 15 of the Ministry of Training, Colleges and Universities Act (1990, last amended 2020).
 The Ministry collects this data for purposes such as planning, allocating and administering public funding to colleges, universities and other post-secondary educational and training institutions, and to conduct research and analysis, including longitudinal studies, and statistical activities conducted by, or on behalf of, the Ministry for purposes that relate to post-secondary education and training.
 Further information on how the Minister uses this personal information is available on the Ministry's website.

 At all times your personal information will be protected in accordance with the Freedom of Information and Protection of Privacy Act (1990, last amended 2020).
-If you have questions, please refer to the following website or contact the University FIPP Coordinator at 416-946-7303, McMurrich Building, Room 104, 12 Queen’s Park Crescent West, Toronto, ON, M5S 1A8.
-An expanded version of this Notice can be found on the following website.
+If you have questions, please refer to the UTSC FIPPA website or contact the University FIPP Coordinator at 416-946-7303, McMurrich Building, Room 104, 12 Queen’s Park Crescent West, Toronto, ON, M5S 1A8.
+You can also view an expanded version of this Notice.

 2.5 Official University Correspondence With Students

 University correspondence with students is governed by the Policy on Official Correspondence with Students (2006).

 In addition, students are responsible for maintaining current and valid contact information in ACORN.
 Neglecting to report changes in contact information in a timely manner will not be considered an acceptable reason for failing to act on official correspondence.